The higher your

 It's very important to take RMDs into account when contemplating how you'll withdraw

 money from your savings.
 Why?
 If you withdraw less than your RMD, you will pay a

-penalty tax equal to 50% of the amount you failed to withdraw.
+penalty tax equal to 25% of the amount you failed to withdraw (a timely correction could reduce the tax to 10%).
 The good news: You

 can always withdraw more than your RMD amount.